Last updated: February 21, 2023

 Read time: 7 Minutes

 Burp Scanner offers numerous settings that control how scans behave during the crawl phase.
 You can select these settings when you create or edit scan configurations in Burp Suite Professional or Burp Suite Enterprise Edition.

-These settings control the behavior of the crawl logic to reflect the objectives of the crawl and the nature of the application.
+These settings enable you to tune Burp Scanner's behavior during the crawl phase, to reflect the objectives of the audit and the nature of the target application.

 Maximum link depth

 Specify the maximum number of navigational transitions (clicking links and submitting forms) that the crawler can make from the start URL(s).

 Modern applications tend to build navigation into every response, for example in menus and page footers.
 As such, it is normally possible to reach the vast majority of an application's content and functionality within a small number of hops from the start URL.
 Fully covering multi-stage processes (such as viewing an item, adding it to a shopping cart, and checking out) requires more hops.

 Some applications contain extremely long navigational sequences that don't lead to interesting functionality.
 For example, a shopping application might have a huge number of product categories, sub-categories, and view filters.
 To a crawler, this can appear as a very deep nested tree of links, all returning different content.
 However, there are clearly diminishing returns to crawling deeply into a navigational structure such as this.
 It's sensible to limit the maximum link depth to a smaller number.